TaxDome logo

 Proposals and engagement letters are used to define the scope of engagement between you and a firm.
 Your accountant creates a custom proposal specifically for your situation.
 Usually, you’ll need to sign the proposal electronically before the firm gets started on the work you are requesting.

 Carefully review your proposal.
-Within it, you may discover the terms of services your firm provides, a price list, invoices (including recurring ones) or even requests for automatic payment, along with any other useful information your firm decides to include.
+Within it, you may discover the terms of services your firm provides, a price list, invoices (including recurring ones), a deposit requirement, or even requests for automatic payment, along with any other useful information your firm decides to include.
 To review and sign a proposal, follow these steps:

-Click on the My signature button to e-sign the proposal, then accept the terms by selecting the checkbox at the bottom.
+1. Click on the Your signature button to e-sign the proposal, then accept the terms by selecting the checkbox at the bottom.
 That’s it!

 The date will be automatically added so you can click To client portal to go back to the home page.